hyprland-community/hyprland-autoname-workspaces/README.md

 No need to restart the applications then, there is an autoreload.

 _Hint_: You can use glyphsearch and copy the unicode icon of your font for example https://glyphsearch.com/?query=book&copy=unicode

+_Hint_: You can find hyprland class names for currently running apps using: `hyprctl clients  | grep -i class`